oo12/setPlaceholders/README.md

 setPlaceholders
 ===============

 A simple MODX 2.x snippet for getting fields and setting placeholders.
+Download from the MODX [Extras Repository](http://modx.com/extras/package/setplaceholders).

 Placeholders have a number of useful applications.
 Essentially they can be used as local variables in a template or chunk.
 They&rsquo;ve always been simple to set from within a snippet; setPlaceholders makes it easy to set them without any PHP coding.